Cardinals vs. Cubs Player Props Betting Odds

-Paul Goldschmidt and Cody Bellinger are two of the players with prop bets on the table when the St. Louis Cardinals and the Chicago Cubs square off at Wrigley Field on Monday (starting at 7:40 PM ET).
+Player prop betting options for Cody Bellinger, Paul Goldschmidt and others are available in the Chicago Cubs-St. Louis Cardinals matchup at Wrigley Field on Tuesday, starting at 7:40 PM ET.

 Bet on this matchup or its props with DraftKings!